Skip to content

 #Can You Sync OneDrive Contacts Through Outlook?

 Yes.
-For most people with a Microsoft 365 account, this is actually the better long-term solution.
-Instead of one-time VCF imports, your iPhone contacts stay in sync with Outlook automatically.
+For most people with a Microsoft 365 account, Outlook is actually the better long-term solution.
+Instead of one-time VCF imports, your iPhone contacts stay in sync automatically.

 Here’s how to set it up: